qubert233/BlogReact_Redux/README.md

-Blog with API services.

-Start project

-In the project directory, you can run:

-First of all "npm run build" --- Builds the app for production to the dist folder.
+"npm run build" --- builds the app for production to the dist folder.

-Next step "npm run dev" --- Runs the app in the development mode.
+"npm run dev" --- runs the app in the development mode.

 Open http://localhost:8080 to view it in the browser.